-The official IRS limit for maximum employee contribution to a 401(k) is $18,500.
-This is a $500 increase from the 2017 and 2016 maximum, $18,000.
+The official IRS limit for maximum employee contribution to a 401(k) is $19,000.
+This is a $500 increase from the 2018 maximum, $18,500.
 Contribution limits tend to increase at a more noticeable pace during the years where inflation rates also climb.
 This has been the case since 2008, as the rate has either increased or stayed the same every year since.

-There is a loophole for older workers: if you’re age 50 or older and still an employee, you are permitted to tack on an extra $6,000 per year to your contribution.
-That is a catch-up contribution.
-This addition brings the contribution for workers over age 50 to $24,500 in 2018.
-Investments are due for all 401(k) account holders at the end of the calendar year.
+There is a loophole for older workers: If you’re age 50 or older and still an employee, you are permitted to tack on an extra $6,000 per year to your contribution.
+That is known as a catch-up contribution.
+This addition brings the contribution for workers over age 50 to $25,000 in 2019.

 Should You Meet the 401(k) Contribution Limit?

-Many people would say that if you have the means, you should go right ahead and contribute the full $18,500.
-But some professionals would urge you to think about redirecting your money elsewhere.
-Namely, certain pressing non-retirement needs may well come first.
+For starters, certain pressing non-retirement needs may come first.
 These can include paying off high-interest debts, stocking emergency funds, maintaining solid health insurance and investing in long-term care insurance if you’re 50 or older.

 Smart Tips for Managing Your 401(k) Retirement Savings

-- Still not sure whether you should contribute $18,500 to your 401(k) this year?
+- Still not sure where to put your retirement savings?
 Speak to a financial advisor who can set you on the right track, with consideration of your assets, debts and savings.
-You can ind a great financial advisor in your neighborhood with our free financial advisor matching tool.
+You can find a great financial advisor near you with our free financial advisor matching tool.
 All you have to do is answer a short questionnaire about your financial situation and goals.
 Then we’ll pair you with up to three advisors in your area who meet your needs.